cloudsoft/brooklyn-hyperledger/README.md

 * Repeat this process for [catalog.bom](catalog.bom)

-### Step 4a: Deploy a Hyperledger Cluster (Single-location)
+### Step 4a: Deploy a Hyperledger Fabric Cluster to One Location

 * Go to [http://10.10.10.100:8081/](http://10.10.10.100:8081/) in your browser (the Cloudsoft AMP Console)
 * Click the "+ add application" button
-* Click the "Hyperledger Fabric Cluster (Single-location)" tile
+* Click the "Hyperledger Fabric Single-cluster" tile
 * Click the "Next" button
 * Select the location that you previously created from the "Locations" drop-down list
 * Enter a name (optional)
 * Click the "Deploy" button

-### Step 4b: Deploy a Hyperledger Cluster (Multi-location)
+### Step 4b: Deploy a Hyperledger Fabric Cluster to Multiple Locations

 This deployment is capable of creating multiple clusters of validating peer nodes across different locations, all members of the same Hyperledger Fabric.

 Note that this deployment requires multiple locations to be configured.

 * Go to [http://10.10.10.100:8081/](http://10.10.10.100:8081/) in your browser (the Cloudsoft AMP Console)
 * Click the "+ add application" button
-* Click the "Hyperledger Fabric Cluster (Multi-location)" tile
+* Click the "Hyperledger Fabric Multi-cluster" tile
 * Click the "Next" button
 * Select a location from the list -- this is for the membership services and CLI hosts
 * Click "Add Additional Location"